ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 <br>

 > [!CAUTION]
-> Unless you are instantiating a new GameObject, you generally should not set its initial position in code, that is typically determined by the game designer in the scene.
+> Unless you are instantiating a new GameObject, you generally should not set its initial position in code; that is typically determined by the game designer in the scene.
 This line is included only to demonstrate how `transform.position` works.
 After testing, comment it out or delete it.

 ---